nandanaap/room-allotment-and-booking/README.md

 5. Set the end time
 6. Set the chair booking capability
 7. Define the room number
+   !NOTE:
+   there is the code with the library

    ## Layout of the room:
    ![image](https://github.com/nandanaap/room-allotment-and-booking/assets/139910211/5a1604bc-200e-41c0-8e42-99bfa9394372)